kirstenland/DevOps-Course-Starter/README.md

 You can run all the tests using docker.
 This is used by Github Actions to run the tests against each push and each pull request.

+The tests should not use your live boards but you can create a new .env file without a dummy board id and use that instead.
+The end-to-end tests do require a trello api key and token, and your organization id.

 ```bash
 $ docker build --target test --tag todo-app:test .
 $ docker run --env-file .env todo-app:test